 - Bowls: You can keep it as simple as baked tofu, black beans, and rice topped with chipotle ranch dressing.
 For a full recipe, try adding this dressing to fajita veggie burrito bowls.

 - Dip: Served as a dip with tofu nuggets or any kind of nugget.
-Chipotle ranch dressing is also great with raw vegetables like celery, carrots and cucumbers.
+This dressing is also great with raw vegetables like celery, carrots and cucumbers.

 More easy salad dressings